 What is an HSA?

 An HSA is a tax-advantaged savings account designated for qualifying health expenditures.
 This means that funds which employees, employers (or both) contribute to an HSA are not subject to tax, thereby lowering the participant's taxable income for the year.
-While participants can contribute any amount they like, the government caps tax-advantaged funds at $3,450 for individuals and $6,900 for families.
+While participants can contribute any amount they like, the government caps tax-advantaged funds for 2021 at $3,600 for individuals and $7,200 for families.

 For people who have experience with FSAs (flexible spending accounts), the concept is very similar.
 FSAs, designed to offset health and dependent care expenses, are sometimes made available through employer-sponsored benefit programs.
 The main difference is that funds contributed to an FSA “expire” at the end of year in what’s called the “use it or lose it” rule.
 Net, if FSA participants don’t use their entire contribution, they forfeit whatever is left over.